More Compliances For Companies!

 Past few years the govt. has been trying to clean the financial sphere and bring in transparency.
 MCA has taken note of non-compliant companies in full earnestness and as a result already struck off lakhs of companies, resulting in lakhs of directors’ disqualification too.

-Form INC-22A is another tool by the regulator to track shell companies and crack down on them, as it calls for filing complete details of the company along with its officers.
+Form INC-22A is another tool by the regulator to track shell companies and a crackdown on them, as it calls for filing complete details of the company along with its officers.
 The requirement of geo-tagging of the registered office of a company is another means through which the regulator can weed out shell companies.

 Applicability of Form INC-22A!